up

 Interferential projection forms a type of geometric coding when many channels are arranged close together in the source area.
 Around 130 million receptors converge on one million ganglion cells on the retina (eye), ie one 'channel' (ganglion) supplies 130 receptors.
 A corresponding, roughly simplified interference model shows essential, interferential properties of such structures.
 See the following 16-channel projection of a "GH" (below) onto an opposite area (above).

-Fig.13: 16-channel projection.
+Fig.11-1: 16-channel projection.
 Information reduction between two corresponding interference integrals (I²).
+It seems to be also a kind of hologramm.
 Only published here in the web.

 If a template is observed at suitable points, interference integrals can be developed, that can only be synthesized by very few neurons, see more in Chapter 17.
 The background is the possibility that in any spatial dimension (inhomogeneity) every mapping is decomposable and reducible to a neuron, for derivation approaches see [NI93].
 We discover Rizzolatti's Mirror neurons as a possible biological equivalent.